bablokb/cp-datalogger/docs/gateway.md

 this case, there is no upstreaming of data, but the data is collected and stored centrally on the XTSD-card of the datalogger.

+In an environment with an existing LAN, the gateway also has been successfully tested with a Wiznet-EVB-Pico providing upstream connectivity using ethernet.

 Software
 --------